agirayen/eventsites/README.md

 7. Server runs by default with port number 3000 because we have initialized it seperately in the server file.

 ## Running the service
-1. To start the database
+1. To start the backend and database
-`cd eventsites`
+`cd eventsites/backend`
- Run `docker-compose up` which will run the database in port 55000
+ Run `docker-compose up` which will run the database in port 5432 and run the service in docker port 3001 and host port 3000

-2. To start back end
-`cd backend`
-Run `npm run dev`  which will run on port 3000

 3. To start front end
 `cd frontend`